p-rivero/lcc/src/CESC16.md

 }

-// Not byte-oriented: integer size is 1 word
 Interface CESC16IR = {
+    // Not byte-oriented: integer size is 1 word, each word is 16 bits wide 16,       /* byte size (in bits) */

-    // Type metrics: Size, Align and outofline flag
-    // If outofline=1, constants cannot appear in dags 1, 1, 0,  /* char */
+    // Type metrics: Size, Align and outofline flag (if outofline=1, constants cannot appear in dags) 1, 1, 0,  /* char */
     1, 1, 0,  /* short */
     1, 1, 0,  /* int */